 Emergency Student Data Forms are distributed during the first week of school.
 Students are expected to bring the forms home and present them to their parents/guardians.
 The form must be carefully completed and returned.
 The information provided on the Emergency Student Data Forms will enable school staff to contact the parent/guardian immediately in the case of an emergency.
+Parent/Guardian(s) that provide a cell phone number will receive text messages should an emergency arise.
 Students may only be released from school to the persons listed on the form after presenting a picture identification.
 No persons, other than school staff, will have access to the information submitted.